Ofgem

 Clock icon 3 minutes

-The Ofgem Energy Industry Voluntary Redress Scheme will open for the third funding round of phase two of the scheme.
-A total of £3 million is available as grants to charities and community energy groups that support households most at risk from cold homes and high energy bills, or that work on
+The Ofgem Energy Industry Voluntary Redress Scheme opened its eleventh funding round for applications yesterday with a total of £40 million in grants available to charities and community energy groups across England, Scotland and Wales that support households most at risk from cold homes and